eljonny/TestCPP/README.md

  functionality with the folloeing flag:
  - `-DTESTCPP_STACKTRACE_ENABLED`

+# Static Analysis of TestCPP

 You can run cppcheck and clang-tidy on the generated compile_commands.json.

 For clang-tidy, you can also use the CMake flag to have CMake run clang-tidy during the build.

+clang-tidy uses the .clang-tidy configuration file so you don't need to specify any options unless you want to run it with different checks/ behavior from what I usually run for this project.

 My suggested options for cppcheck are:
 - --project=compile_commands.json
-   - Uses the generated CMake output to define a check project
+  - Uses the generated CMake output to define a check project; you need to adjust the argument to this parameter to match the path to the compile_commands.json file that was generated.
- - -itest
-   - Ignores tests, in case building with tests enabled
- - -idemo
-   - Ignores demo code, in case building with demo enabled
 - --enable=all
-   - Enables all CPPCheck checks
+  - Enables all CPPCheck checks applicable to the project.
 - --suppress=missingIncludeSystem
   - Then suppress missing system includes, there are no <>-enclosed includes that need to be checked for this project.
 - --suppress=unusedFunction
   - Then suppress checking for unused functions.
 Most API functions are not used within the library itself, and CPPCheck will generate numerous errors saying the functions are unused.

-clang-tidy uses the .clang-tidy configuration file so you don't need to specify any options unless you want to run it with different checks/ behavior from what I usually run for this project.
+- --suppress=checkersReport
+  - Then suppress the checkers report, which is a summary of the checks that were run and how many were skipped.
+- --suppress='\*:3rdparty/\*'
+  - Ignore all checks in the 3rdparty directory, which is where the Boost headers are stored for this project.
+- --inconclusive
+  - Allow inconclusive results to be reported, which can identify more potential issues in the code.
+- --force
+  - Forces checking of all preprocessor configurations
+- --check-level=exhaustive
+  - Analysis covers all possible paths and more expensive checks
+- --inline-suppr
+  - Obeys inline suppression of errors in the code, which are used in this project to suppress specific instances of errors/warnings that are not applicable or are false positives.
+- --quiet
+  - Suppresses all output except for errors and warnings
+- --std=c++11
+  - Specifies the C++ standard to use for checking the code

+I would recommend against using the -j parameter with cppcheck because it disables certain checks that are used in the project.

 # Testing and Code Coverage